infochimps-labs/ironfan-repoman/README.md

-# Ironfan-Repoman: Repossess your cookbook versions
+# Ironfan-Repoman: Repossess Your Cookbook Versions

-The ironfan project is an expressive toolset for constructing scalable, resilient architectures.
-It works in the cloud, in the data center, and on your laptop, and makes your system diagram visible and inevitable.
+Ironfan, the foundation of The Infochimps Platform, is an expressive toolset for constructing scalable, resilient architectures.
+It works in the cloud, in the data center, and on your laptop, and it makes your system diagram visible and inevitable.
+Inevitable systems coordinate automatically to interconnect, removing the hassle of manual configuration of connection points (and the associated danger of human error).
+For more information about Ironfan and The Infochimps Platform, visit the [Infochimps Blog introducing the Infochimps Platform](http://blog.infochimps.com/2012/02/23/infochimps-platform/).

 This repo lets you maintain single-cookbook repos from a repo that has all your cookbooks.